sumowll/BD4H-Bootcamp/web/hadoop-pig.md

   section: [1, 4]
 ---
 {% objective %}
-- Know how to work with Pig interactive shell.
+- Learn how to work with Pig interactive shell.
-- Understand Pig Latin data types.
+- Understand Pig Latin data types and Pig relations.
-- Understand relation.
-- Can implement simle data processing script in Pig Latin.
+- Can implement data processing scripts in Pig Latin.
 - Can write user defined function(UDF).
 {% endobjective %}

-In this part of training, we show the usage of [Hadoop Pig](http://pig.apache.org/), a high-level data analysis tool on top of Hadoop MapReduce.
-Througout the training you will learn how to run interactive shell and run Pig script.
-We will use feature construction for predictive modeling from longitude data as an example.
+The goal of this module is to show how to construct feature vectors from the [raw event sequences data]({{ site.baseurl }}/data/).
+In this part of training, we show the usage of [Hadoop Pig](http://pig.apache.org/), a high-level data processing tool on top of Hadoop MapReduce.
+Througout the training, you will learn how to run interactive shell and run the Pig script.
+We will use feature construction for predictive modeling from longitudinaldata as an example.

 # Interactive Shell
 Pig provides a shell to manipulate data interactively.
 Let's start a shell an run that in local mode for demo purpose